grateful345/TimothyWar/README.md

 --gpgsm-program file Specify a non-default gpgsm binary to be used by certain commands.

 --chuid uid Change the current user to uid which may either be a number or a name.
 This can be used from the root account to run gpg-card for another user.
 If uid is not the current UID a standard PATH is set and the envvar GNUPGHOME is unset.
 To override the latter the option --homedir can be used.
 This option has only an effect when used on the command line.
-This option has currently no effect at all on Windows.
+This option has currently no effect at all o

-gpg-card AUTHENTICATE [--setkey] [--raw] [< file]|010203040506070801020304050607080102030405060708] ¶ AUTH FETCH GEN